 Slippery elm tea is made from the ground and dried bark of the slippery elm tree.
 It’s long been used in Eastern and Native Indian herbal medicine to treat inflammation of the upper airways.

 Anecdotal reports suggest that it coats and soothes the throat, making it easier to talk and sing.
 Today, you can find it as an herbal supplement or tea.
 It’s also an ingredient in sore throat teas like this one from Traditional Medicinals.

-Add lemon to your tea for an extra immune boost. that vitamin C is a powerful antioxidant.
+Add lemon to your tea for an extra immune boost.

 Ginger root has many health benefits.
 It’s been used in traditional medicine for thousands of years.
 Ginger works to suppress the dry, irritating cough that often accompanies laryngitis.
 It can also help treat throat infections.

 Ginger is a versatile root that can be used in many different ways.
 You can add fresh ginger root (peeled) into smoothies and juices or chop it up and add it to a stir fry.
 You can also add fresh ginger root to a pot of boiling water to enjoy as a tea.

 Essential oils contain the natural chemicals that give plants their essence (smell and flavor).
 Eucalyptus tree products are also found in many over-the-counter medications, including lozenges and creams like Vicks VapoRub.

 Eucalyptus oils help loosen mucus and soothe irritation.
 Add four or five drops of the essential oil to a diffusor or humidifier to disperse it throughout your home or dab some on your pillow at night.
 Essential oils should never be ingested.